cmudig/draco2/CONTRIBUTING.md

 ## Development setup with Conda

 You can set up this project with Poetry inside a Conda environment.
+Running inside a Conda environment can be useful to install difficult to install native dependencies (like numpy).
+You can install any dependencies that are stubborn before running `poetry install`.

-Install Conda (we use [miniforge](https://github.com/conda-forge/miniforge) but any other conda distribution should work as well).
+Install Conda (we use [miniforge](https://github.com/conda-forge/miniforge) but any other Conda distribution should work as well).

 To create a virtual environment named `draco`, you can run